-The diurnal mean downwelling SW irradiance at TOA is approximately 36 % of the mean value for the 13:30 overpasses (not shown).
-However, for upwelling SW radiation at the TOA, the SW diurnal approximation (indicated by the dashed lines on the bars in Fig. 5a) gives CCRE values between 36 % and 40 % as large as the instantaneous 13:30 calculations, depending on cloud type.
+The diurnal mean downwelling SW irradiance at TOA is approximately 36% of the mean value for the 1330 LT overpasses (not shown).
+However, for upwelling SW radiation at the TOA, the SW diurnal approximation (indicated by the dashed lines on the bars in Fig. 5a) gives CCRE values between 36% and 40% as large as the instantaneous 1330 LT calculations, depending on cloud type.
 These ratios differ between cloud types because of the increased atmospheric path length as the solar zenith angle increases.
-This leads to an increase in the extinction of the direct solar beam due to cloud, which has a bigger impact on the SW CCRE of clouds that are less optically thick.
-Consequently, for the diurnal mean, the relative difference between CCREs for different cloud types is less than for the 13:30 calculations.
+This leads to an increase in the extinction of the direct solar beam resulting from cloud, which has a bigger impact on the SW CCRE of clouds that are less optically thick.
+Consequently, for the diurnal mean, the relative difference between CCREs for different cloud types is less than for the 1330 LT calculations.

 The TOA LW CCRE, shown in Fig. 5b, is of a smaller magnitude than the diurnal mean TOA SW CCRE for almost all cloud types, with isolated high cloud being the exception.
-As expected the magnitude of LW TOA CCRE is determined by cloud top temperature, and thus closely linked to the presence of high cloud.
+As expected the magnitude of LW TOA CCRE is determined by cloud-top temperature, and thus closely linked to the presence of high cloud.

 For all cloud types, the LW TOA CCRE is larger during the day than at night.
-Since TOA 405 downwelling LW irradiances are zero, the LW TOA CCRE is calculated by subtracting the all-406 sky OLR from the clear-sky OLR.
-As a result, the LW TOA CCRE can be increased by either 407 increasing the clear-sky OLR or decreasing the all-sky OLR.
-In the SOCRATES calculations, both 408 these effects occur.
-A warmer surface temperature during the day leads to a larger value for the 409 clear-sky OLR.
-Larger ice mass mixing ratios during the day lead to smaller values for the all-sky 410 OLR.
-The daytime increase in the LW TOA CCRE for isolated low-clouds is driven by the increase 411 in the clear-sky OLR.
-The daytime increase in the LW TOA CCRE for high clouds is driven 412 by larger daytime ice mass mixing ratios.
-Note that the daytime all-sky OLR is underestimated 413 compared to CERES (Fig 2b).
-Moreover, these larger daytime ice mass mixing ratios may not be 414 realistic, and are consistent with the low-cloud misattribution hypothesis.
-415 but has a larger effect on the mean LW daytime CCRE.
-The biggest effect is for the HL cloud 419 type, where the mean CCRE reduces in magnitude from 61 to 31 W m-2.
-The H, HM, HML, and 420 HMxL cloud types also have a reduction in magnitude of the mean daytime LW CCRE of 10-20 421 W m-2.
-Errors in these cloud types suggest high clouds are too optically thick, which is consistent 422 with the low-cloud misattribution hypothesis.
-Intriguingly the day-night differences in the mean 423 LW CCRE at TOA are reduced, compared to the full dataset.
-This provides further evidence that 424 the diurnal differences found in the mean TOA LW CCRE in the full dataset may be artificial, due 425 to errors in cloud properties.
-426
+Since TOA downwelling LW irradiances are zero, the LW TOA CCRE is calculated by subtracting the all-sky OLR from the clearsky OLR.
+As a result, the LW TOA CCRE can be increased by either increasing the clear-sky OLR or decreasing the all-sky OLR.
+In the SOCRATES calculations, both these effects occur.
+A warmer surface temperature during the day leads to a larger value for the clear-sky OLR.
+Larger ice mass mixing ratios during the day lead to smaller values for the all-sky OLR.
+The daytime increase in the LW TOA CCRE for isolated low clouds is driven by the increase in the clear-sky OLR.
+The daytime increase in the LW TOA CCRE for high clouds is driven by larger daytime ice mass mixing ratios.
+Note that the daytime all-sky OLR is underestimated compared to CERES (Fig. 2b).
+Moreover, these larger daytime ice mass mixing ratios may not be realistic, and are consistent with the low-cloud misattribution hypothesis.

-Using the constrained dataset (i.e. excluding CCCM group profiles where there is a large dis- crepancy between the calculated and observed irradiances in either the SW or LW), Fig. 5 shows that the exclusion has a relatively small effect on the mean daytime SW or nighttime LW CCRE,
+Using the constrained dataset (i.e., excluding CCCM group profiles where there is a large discrepancy between the calculated and observed irradiances in either the SW or LW), Fig. 5 shows that the exclusion has a